Copyright © 2014, 2017 by Wil C. Fry. All Rights Reserved.

 mentioned in a poem — I Can Do Better

 written a month before this page.
 Things like sitting up straighter or speaking more clearly.

-Or maybe you have no trouble with the small things in life but balk at the big changes.
-That’s
+Maybe you have no trouble with the small things in life but balk at the big changes.
+Work on